itsdombo/itsdombo/README.md

   <summary>:file_cabinet: Past Projects</summary>

   ### ✨ Magic Mirror
-  This is a project I completed in highschool for a class, where I built a smart mirror using recycled parts, such as an old monitor, spare lumber.
+  This is a project I completed in high school for a class, where I built a smart mirror using recycled parts, such as an old monitor, and spare lumber.
 Every part was already on hand, except for the sheet of mirror glass.
-The smart mirror uses [Magic Mirror 2](https://github.com/MichMich/MagicMirror), an open-source program which allows you to create and configure your own, or other peoples modules.
-The mirror is able to display reminders, spotify, the news, compliments, weather, and can be voice controlled using a voice assistant (Google Home, Amazon Alexa) to add reminders.
-The mirror can be connected to from another computer using [DWService](https://github.com/dwservice/agent).
+The smart mirror uses [Magic Mirror 2](https://github.com/MichMich/MagicMirror), an open-source program which allows you to create and configure your own, or other people's modules.
+The mirror is able to display reminders, Spotify, the news, compliments, and weather.
+It can be voice-controlled using a voice assistant (Google Home, Amazon Alexa) to add reminders.
+The mirror can be connected to another computer using [DWService](https://github.com/dwservice/agent).

   ### ☁️ Self-Hosting Nextcloud Cloud
-  Not wanting to pay money for cloud storage, I looked into self-hosting my own cloud, not only to save money, but as an opportunity to learn.
-Running on an old computer repurposed as a server PC operating on Ubuntu Linux, the computer runs [Nextcloud](https://github.com/nextcloud), a free and open source cloud software.
+  Not wanting to pay money for cloud storage, I looked into self-hosting my own cloud, not only to save money but as an opportunity to learn.
+Running on an old computer repurposed as a server PC operating on Ubuntu Linux, the computer runs [Nextcloud](https://github.com/nextcloud), a free and open-source cloud software.

   ### 💻 [Mini Code Projects](https://github.com/itsdombo/MiniCodeProjects)
-  This repository serves as a little pastebin for me to organize and display any finished code projects I have done.
-The scope of these projects are usually quite mini, as the repository's name says.
-The purpose for doing this is to get familiar with any language that I am trying to learn by creating practical projects to gain a better understanding of the language.
+  This repository serves as a pastebin for me to organize and display any finished code projects I have done.
+These projects' scope is usually quite small, as the repository's name says.
+The purpose of doing this is to get familiar with any language that I am trying to learn by creating practical projects to gain a better understanding of the language.

   ### 🦞 Clawdius | UBC APSC 101
   (WIP)